Ingo (novel): Plot summary

-Sapphire (Sapphy) is inside St. Senara's church, Cornwall, with her father Mathew Trewhella.
+Sapphire is inside St. Senara's church, Cornwall, with her father Mathew Trewhella.
 He shows her the carved Zennor Mermaid chair and tells her the tale of the Mermaid of Zennor, in which a Mer falls in love with a human man who swims away with her, becoming Mer.
 He reveals the man's name is Mathew Trewhella, but claims his identical name is a coincidence.
 Later, on Midsummer Night, Mathew sings Peggy Gordon while gazing at the sea.
 The song references "Ingo", a realm "far across the briny sea".

 For the next three nights, Mathew goes out sailing, returning with wet clothes.
 On the third night, he does not return.
-Many locals presume he has drowned or run off with another woman, but Sapphy and her brother Conor secretly promise to continue searching for him.
+Many locals presume he has drowned or run off with another woman, but Sapphire and her brother Conor secretly promise to continue searching for him.

 About a year later, Conor also disappears.
-Fearing that the same thing that happened to her father has happened to Conor, Sapphy sets out to look for him.
+Fearing that the same thing that happened to her father has happened to Conor, Sapphire sets out to look for him.
 She finds him speaking to a mysterious girl named Elvira in the water at the nearby cove, and waits until the girl suddenly disappears.
 When asked about the girl, Conor behaves as if she were never there, and is shocked to discover that hours have passed since he went for a "quick" swim.

 The next day, Conor leaves again for the cove after their mother has left for work.
-Searching for him at the cove, Sapphy hears a beautiful voice singing a familiar song that her father had sung to her in the past.
+Searching for him at the cove, Sapphire hears a beautiful voice singing a familiar song that her father had sung to her in the past.
 She calls out for her father and the singing stops.
 Suddenly she notices a boy perched on a rock.
 At first she thinks he is wearing a wetsuit pulled down to the waist, but later realises that he actually has a seal's tail instead of legs.

 She nearly falls into the sea but the Mer boy, Faro, helps her keep her balance.
 When she calls him a "mermaid", he gets very scornful of humans, saying that him being a mermaid is "anatomically impossible" as he is, firstly, male and secondly, "all that scaly-tails and hair-combing mermaid and merman stuff comes from humans".